European Union (EU) exit information for UK nationals in the absence of a withdrawal agreement.

 Recognising professional qualifications

 The European Commission has published guidance on professional qualifications.
 Where UK nationals have already been recognised by an EU country as holding valid professional qualifications this will remain valid after the UK leaves the EU.
-The Commission has advised holders of qualifications obtained in the UK before the UK leaves the EU to obtain recognition in a EU27 Member State before 29 March 2019.
+The Commission has advised holders of qualifications obtained in the UK before the UK leaves the EU to obtain recognition in a EU27 Member State before the UK’s exit.

 Paying for healthcare in EU countries

-UK nationals living in, working in, or visiting the EU may find that their access to healthcare in EU Member States will change after 29 March 2019.
+UK nationals living in, working in, or visiting the EU may find that their access to healthcare in EU Member States will change after 12 April 2019 if the UK leaves the EU without a deal.
 This will depend on decisions by each country.
 However, the UK is seeking bilateral agreements to maintain healthcare rights as a top priority.
 You can find out more about healthcare abroad.

-For people visiting the EU, we recommend buying travel insurance to ensure you can travel safely.
+For people visiting the EU, you should buy travel insurance to ensure you can travel safely.
 You should make sure you understand the terms and conditions of your travel insurance policy, and that the policy is sufficient to cover possible disruption.
 The FCO has guidance on what your travel insurance policy should cover.

 If you already have travel insurance to cover your trip, your insurer should let you know if there will be any changes to the way your policy is serviced that will affect you after the UK leaves the EU.
 If you have questions about what your travel insurance policy covers, or whether the policy is sufficient to cover possible disruption, you may wish to contact your insurer.